Home / Attractions / Cutty Sark

 4. Cutty Sark; Royal Museums Greenwich Day Pass

-For those planning to visit to Greenwich, it can be worth investing in a sightseeing pass that can offer substantial savings off single entry tickets.
-The Royal Museums Greenwich Day Pass offers access to all of the following attractions; the Cutty Sark, the Royal Observatory, the Queen’s House & National Maritime Museum.
-This 1 day entry pass can offer savings against single entry visits with further discounts for youths & children.
+For those planning to visit to Greenwich, it can be worth investing in a sightseeing pass that can offer substantial savings off single-entry tickets.
+The Royal Museums Greenwich Day Pass offers access to ALL of the following attractions; Cutty Sark, Royal Observatory, Queen’s House & National Maritime Museum plus audio guides.
+This 1 day entry pass not only guarantees you entry but secures savings against single-entry visits.
+There are concessionary tickets available for youths & children.

 TO BOOK GO TO Royal Museums Greenwich Day Pass.